mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 [And] on the other hand, the same applied to me: “Why are you practicing hard in that way?”
 I don't know.

-From this point, in everyday life, we can create our own everyday life, but on the other hand, there is another aspect of life we cannot create, [which] something compels us to do.
+From this point, we can create our own everyday life, but on the other hand there is another aspect of life we cannot create, [which] something compels us to do.
 So, our daily living is in some aspect understandable, but our daily living is in some sense *not* understandable.
 Life is pretty [big].

 That is called *karma*; that is called *buddha-nature*.
 We don't understand, because the present – your life – comes from beginningless past, endless future.